kojix2/deepl-cli/README.md

     -A, --ansi                       Do not remove ANSI escape codes
 ```

-Note that since this tool is used on a terminal, ANSI escape sequences are removed by default.
+Note: ANSI escape sequences are removed by default.

 ### Translate documents